hotschedules/frontend-challenge/README.md

 The build will re-run everytime you update your source.

+To View the Project

+	navigate to test-app/react_app.html
+	open html file in browser

 Props for the component

 Pass it an array of objects that map to vendors that map to an array of sold items which map to item information.